carlosalexismorales/Credit_Risk_Analysis/README.md

 We see the following in the images below:

 - Balanced accuracy score: 79%
-- The 'High Risk' had a precision rate of 3% with the recall at 70% giving this model an F1 score of 6%.
+- The 'High Risk' had a precision rate of 3% with the recall at 70% giving this model an F1 score of 6%
 - The 'Low Risk' had a precision rate of 100% and recall at 87% giving this model an F1 score of 93%
+- The top feature by importance was "total_rec_prncp" at 7.9%

 <img width="1008" alt="Screen Shot 2022-09-21 at 9 17 10 PM" src="https://user-images.githubusercontent.com/102444078/191657375-ebea0015-0976-488f-a999-f195eaff8e32.png">